yugsaxena-sec/cybersecurity-task2/phishing_analysis_report.md

    - Slightly awkward phrasing and punctuation, another red flag commonly seen in phishing emails.

 7. **Header analysis (if available)**
    - If full header data is available, it should be pasted into MXToolbox Header Analyzer.
 Look for mismatched `Return-Path`, suspicious `Received` hops, or SPF/DKIM/DMARC failures to confirm spoofing.
+(Since this phishing sample was taken from an online source and not received in an actual mailbox, the original email header data is not available for analysis.
+Normally, I would use MXToolbox to check the header for mismatched return-paths, suspicious routing, and SPF/DKIM/DMARC failures, which can provide strong technical proof of spoofing.)

 ---